 Meal Plan and Grocery List

 I plug those meals in to my meal planner and then jot down my grocery list right next to it.

-I start that dishwasher so my dishes are ready for breakfast and most importantly, coffee, on Monday morning.
+I start the dishwasher so my dishes are ready for breakfast and most importantly, coffee, on Monday morning.

 Next, I’m going to get my washing machine going by starting a load and moving clean things to the dryer.
 Now we know that people will have underwear and some clean towels this week!
 (You can go here to read all about my no-sort, low-fold laundry system.)

-Anyways what I’m saying is if you want to maximize on time, use the computers for the groceries.
+What I’m saying is, if you want to maximize on time, use the computers for the groceries.